Alwale/Hidden-Depths-CTF/Solution/solution.md

 ## Summary of Tools Used

-1. **ExifTool** - For examining image metadata
-2. **Hex Decoder** - For converting hex to ASCII
-3. **Steghide** - For extracting hidden messages from the image
+1. **Steghide** - For extracting hidden messages from the image
-4. **Python with PIL/NumPy** - For analyzing specific pixel values
+2. **Image Analysis Tools** - Any of the following:
+   - Python with PIL/NumPy
+   - GIMP
+   - Photoshop
+   - ImageMagick
+   - Stegsolve

 ## Conceptual Overview

 This challenge incorporates multiple layers of steganography and forensic techniques:

-1. **EXIF Metadata Analysis** - Finding hidden information in the image's metadata
-2. **Basic Steganography** - Using common steganography tools with a thematic password
+1. **Basic Steganography** - Using Steghide with a thematic password ("dive")
-3. **Pixel Manipulation** - Examining specific pixel values to extract hidden data
+2. **Pixel Manipulation** - Examining specific pixel values to extract hidden data
-4. **ASCII Encoding** - Converting numeric values to text to reveal a password
+3. **ASCII Encoding** - Converting numeric values to text to reveal a password
-5. **Multi-layer Security** - Using the output from one layer as the key to unlock the next
+4. **Multi-layer Security** - Using the output from one layer as the key to unlock the next